 Lastly, as a graduate student you will be required to spend most of the time in the lab and the library but don't let that define you.
 Try to be part of a fun student organization where students having similar cause and taste come together.
 We have student involvement fair in August where some 700 student organizations will be on display and you would get a chance to get to know about them and, if possible, join them.
 Get to know as many people as possible and try to make friends with everybody you meet.
 As an international student, making friends with a lot of people helped me get past my initial apprehensiveness about the foreign land.
 It has contributed positively to my studies, projects and with prospective job opportunities.
 Take your friends and try to join the fun events organized by the Ohio Union Activities Board(OUAB) round the semesters.
 We also have a number of events and student organizations specially curated for graduate students.

 I also joined IEEE Graduate Student Body which is a group of ECE graduate students determined to help and destress the ECE graduate students.
 Studies should never come at the expense of your health, so try to make a habit to visit Recreation and Physical Activity Center(RPAC).
 With proper awareness and careful planning, you can achieve a fulfilling journey with your time here at OSU and you will start feeling close to home here.

-ECE Graduate Program Orientation Part 1 will take place on Friday, August 17, 2018, 8:30am - 12:00pm.
+ECE Graduate Program Orientation Part 1 will take place on Wednesday August 14, 2019, 8:30am - 12:00pm.
+(MS students will meet 8:30am - 2:00pm).
 You will be able to register for classes on ECE orientation day if you are not already registered.